unit logo

 Based on state guidance, gratuities should not exceed 20% of the bill subtotal before tax.
 In some cases, tips on meals may exceed 20% where there is an automatic gratuity charged by the venue.

-• Meetings must be held infrequently (no more than weekly)
+• Meetings should be held infrequently

 • The meeting is agenda driven and directly concerned with the business of the University

-• The meeting time encompasses a regular meal time and could not otherwise be scheduled during regular working hours
+• The meeting time encompasses a regular mealtime and could not otherwise be scheduled during regular working hours

 3. Expenses may be incurred only for those individuals whose presence is necessary to the business discussion.